grafana/explore-profiles/docs/sources/access/index.md

 ### Install in [Grafana Cloud](https://grafana.com/products/cloud/)

-All Grafana Cloud instances come with Explore Profiles plugin preinstalled.
+All Grafana Cloud instances come with the Explore Profiles plugin preinstalled.

 ### Installation in your Grafana instance